Gdoc/Admin

 How do developing and developed countries compare in terms of tax revenue?

 The table, from Jha (2008)8, shows differences in tax revenues as a share of GDP for various country groups.
 The table pools countries within groups, across two periods of time: 1990-1995 and 1996-2002.
-For each time-group pool of countries, the author ranks countries by tax revenue as share of national income, and reports the level for the country in the middle (i.e. the median tax revenue within that time-group pool).
+For each time-group pool of countries, the author ranks countries by tax revenue as a share of national income and reports the level for the country in the middle (i.e. the median tax revenue within that time-group pool).
 This gives us an idea of the 'typical' country in that region, at that point in time.

 As we can see, developed countries collect almost twice as much as developing countries in tax revenue.
 And developing countries, in turn, collect almost half as much as transition economies.
-Also, we can see that developed countries had little change in tax-to-GDP ratios in the second half of the 20th century, where as in developing countries there seems to be a broad negative trend.
+Also, we can see that developed countries had little change in tax-to-GDP ratios in the second half of the 20th century, whereas in developing countries there seems to be a broad negative trend.

 Central Government Tax Revenue as a Percentage of GDP, 1990–1995 and 1996–2002 – Table 1 in Jha (2008)8